wormhole-foundation/xdapp-book/src/dapps/architecture/4_topology.md

 Advantages:

-- Latency: Users can perform their operation without waiting for other chains.
+- Latency: Users can often perform their operation without waiting for other chains.
 - Transaction Fees: Does not stack the transaction fees of multiple chains.

 Disadvantages:

 - Complexity: there are now quite a few contracts to manage, especially if they are implemented multiple times across different VMs.
 - Data desync: because each blockchain acts independently, each chain will have independent state.
-This can open up unwanted arbitrage opportunities and other discontinuities.
+This can open up unwanted arbitrage opportunities and other discrepancies.
-- Race conditions: In cases where an event is supposed to propage through the entire system at a fixed time (example: closing a governance vote), it will be difficult to synchronize all the blockchains.
+- Race conditions: In cases where an event is supposed to propagate through the entire system at a fixed time (for example, when closing a governance vote), it can be difficult to synchronize all the blockchains.

 ## Distributed